 - 3.10 Within 14 days of receiving the notice of review the local planning authority will notify interested parties of the review. - 3.11 As part of the review process those parties who have made representations on the original application are notified of the review in accordance with the LRB regulations and any further submissions are considered by the LRB.
 The interested parties will be given a further 14 days to make any further representations.
 The regulations do not state whether new representations received from parties who did not make comment on the original application shall or shall not be considered and as such it is for the decision maker to decide what weight is given to such representations.
 Comments already made on the application are considered by the LRB as part of the review.
-Any third party representations will be made available for inspection via the Council's website.
+Any third party representations will be made available for inspection via the online case file which us accessible via the Council's website.